 Using a stand mixer or a hand-held electric mixer, cream together the butter and sugar using a medium-high speed until it is light-colored and fluffy.
 Add the molasses, vanilla, and applesauce and beat them in on medium speed.

 Reserve 1/4 cup of the flour mixture and put into a resealable plastic bag.
 Add the cranberries and walnuts, seal, and toss to coat.
-(The flour keeps the fruit and nuts from sinking to the bottom of the cake as it bakes.)
+(The flour keeps the fruit and nuts from sinking to the bottom of the cake as it bakes).
 Add the remaining flour mixture to the butter-applesauce mixture and beat on low speed until combined.

 In the meantime, start the Traeger on Smoke with the lid open until the fire is established (4 to 5 minutes).
-Set the temperature to 325 degrees F and preheat, lid closed, for 10 to 15 minutes.
+Set the temperature to 325F and preheat, lid closed, for 10 to 15 minutes.

 Transfer to a wire cooling rack and let the cake cool, still in the pan, for 30 minutes.
-Then lay a second cooling rack on top of the cake and invert, holding the cooling rack firmly against the cake, to release.
+Lay a second cooling rack on top of the cake and invert, holding the cooling rack firmly against the cake, to release.
 Let cool completely, then transfer to a plate or cake stand.

 Add the cream, vanilla, and salt.
 Increase the heat to medium and bring the mixture to a boil.
 Continue to cook for 2 minutes, stirring constantly.